"How journalism training programs across the nation are empowering and nurturing homegrown talent" table of contents

 There are a number of organizations working to build the journalism and documentary skills of community members to meet information needs.
 What are the models that are working?

-When Bernardo Motta started the Neighborhood News Bureau at the University of South Florida in St. Petersburg 17 years ago, he knew he wanted to involve the community.
+When Bernardo Motta joined the University of South Florida St. Petersburg 8 years ago and took over the direction of the Neighborhood News Bureau at the University of South Florida in St. Petersburg, he knew he wanted to involve the community.
 As in many major metro areas, he felt the mainstream coverage was lacking representation from all communities, and stories were going untold.

 Through the bureau, his students worked on a variety of projects in St. Petersburg’s Midtown area including a partnership with a local middle school to test lead in the water and a partnership with Hack4Impact on preserving the history of African-American neighborhoods.